AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 The objective of this solution is to create a Fabric architecture that uses the Power BI REST API to import PBI tenant-level activity metadata ([Admin - Get Activity Events](https://learn.microsoft.com/en-us/rest/api/power-bi/admin/get-activity-events)).

-This information gives PBI Admins a birds-eye view of the activities being undertaken within the Fabric tenant and whether this conforms with company governance policies.
+This information gives Fabric Admins a birds-eye view of the activities being undertaken within the Fabric tenant related to Power BI artifacts and whether this conforms with company governance policies.

 Allowing questions such: